 - These methods maybe used but they will not ensure 100% cleaning of the chimney and you will need to use tools to clean it.

 The basic tools that you will need are gloves, ladder, dust mask, mirror, flashlight and rope.
 These are the basic things as the flashlight is needed for some light inside the chimney so you can see clearly.
 The best would be a flashlight cap so that you can clean easily and do not have to hold the flashlight in one hand.

-The gloves are needed to protect your hands form the dust and the soot.
-The ladder is need to climb down or up the chimney depending on the method of cleaning the chimney.
+The gloves are needed to protect your hands from the dust and the soot.
+The ladder is needed to climb down or up the chimney depending on the method of cleaning the chimney.
 A dust mask will help you cover up your nose and face so that harmful materials and substances do not fall directly on your face.
-A mirror is also need to look at the insides of the chimney and the corners where there is a creosote buildup.
+A mirror is also needed to look at the insides of the chimney and the corners where there is a creosote buildup.